-Phishing Phishing takes place as an email, trying to get you to share personal information.
-If you receive an email that seems strange: - It may not be addressed to you by name, just "Dear Customer" - Check to see if the email address matches the company they are from - You may be asked to click on a link within the e-mail in order to take you to their website.
+Phishing takes place as an email, trying to get you to share personal information.
+If you receive an email that seems strange:

+- It may not be addressed to you by name, just "Dear Customer" - Check to see if the email address matches the company - You may be asked to click on a link within the e-mail in order to take you to their website.
 Check the website address in the email matches the website address online - You may be asked to confirm personal details.
-Reputable companies will not do this - Always be a bit suspicious.
+Reputable companies will not do this - Always be cautious.
 Your bank especially will not do this.
-If it relates to financial matters, contact the company directly by your usual method - If an email doesn't seem right, it is safe to delete them.
+If it relates to financial matters, contact the company directly by your usual method - If an email doesn't seem right, it is safe to delete it.

 Online banking: Banks take online fraud very seriously.
 If you bank online, your bank's website will tell you how they help to keep you secure.
-Spam These are e-mails that companies send out, the online version of receiving junk mail at home.
-They are generally harmless.
-If you have not agreed for companies to send you emails it is safe to delete them.
-Links to resources for online security: